Stages of Gum Disease

 Don’t ignore the warning signs

-Periodontitis is the final destination on the journey of gum disease.
+Periodontitis is the advanced stage of gum disease.
 Unlike gingivitis, it cannot be reversed and often has serious, long lasting consequences for how your teeth and gums look and feel.
 For this reason, it is extremely important that you do not let things get this far.

 Spitting blood when you brush or floss your teeth, bad breath, and red or swollen gums are all early warning signs of gum disease, so do not ignore them.
 If you experience any of these symptoms, you should talk to your dentist or hygienist immediately.
 They can advise on the best course of treatment before the problem becomes too serious.